 It gets its name due to the diurnal movement of its leaves.
-The Prayer plant leaves fold up during the night to resemble praying hands and lie flat during the daytime.
+The Prayer plant leaves fold up at night to resemble praying hands and lie flat during the daytime.

 The Prayer plants have several varieties with variegated and striking foliage, along with several varieties having a purple hue.

-As an indoor plant, this plant is a slow grower and reaches up to a height of 1 foot.
+As an indoor plant, this plant is a slow grower and reaches a height of 1 foot.

 The Prayer plant is an easy-to-grow plant that needs the following:

 - A moist, well-draining soil mix with a pH range of 5.5 to 6.0 and partial to full shade.

 - A temperature of 65-85°F and a humidity level above 50% is optimum.